 With the advent of e-commerce and the shift towards online shopping, the digital shelf has become the new storefront.
 It’s where consumers discover, evaluate, and purchase products.
 Understanding and optimizing your digital shelf is crucial.
-This is where Digital Shelf Analytics comes into play.
+This is where Digital Shelf Analytics (DSA) comes into play.

 The Digital Shelf Landscape